QualiSystems/cloudshell-L1-pluribus-virtualwire/README.md

 For additional information, see the [L1 Switches](http://help.quali.com/Online%20Help/9.0/Portal/Content/Admn/Cnct-Ctrl-L1-Swch.htm?Highlight=L1%20switch) online help topic.

-### **Netvisor Virtualwire L1 Shell**
+### **Netvisor VirtualWire L1 Shell**
-Netvisor Virtualwire L1 Shell provides you with the capability to communicate with network topology managed by the Pluribus Netvisor switch.
+The Netvisor VirtualWire L1 shell provides you with the capability to communicate with network topology managed by the Pluribus Netvisor switch.

 The shell allows CloudShell users to interact with the device, for example, create and modify route mappings, get device information, and more.

-For more information on the **Netvisor Virtualwire**, see the official [**Pluribus VirtualWire**](https://www.pluribusnetworks.com/products/virtualwire/) product documentation.
+For more information on the **Netvisor VirtualWire**, see the official [**Pluribus Netvisor VirtualWire**](https://www.pluribusnetworks.com/products/virtualwire/) product documentation.

 ### Standard version
-The Netvisor Virtualwire L1 Shell is based on the [**Layer 1 Switch Shell Standard**](https://github.com/QualiSystems/shell-L1-template).
+The Netvisor VirtualWire L1 shell is based on the [**Layer 1 Switch Shell Standard**](https://github.com/QualiSystems/shell-L1-template).

 ### Supported OS
 ▪ Netvisor

 ### Requirements

-Release: **Netvisor Virtualwire L1 Shell**
+Release: **Netvisor VirtualWire L1 Shell**

 ▪ CloudShell version: 8.0 and above